constellation-daq/Constellation/docs/operator_guide/get_started/install_from_docker.md

 In the [container registry](https://gitlab.desy.de/constellation/constellation/container_registry), two images are available:

 - `constellation`: based on Ubuntu 24.04
-- `constellation_ci`: based on Debian Sid, containing development files and tools for building external C++ satellites
+- `constellation_ci`: based on Fedora, containing development files and tools for building external C++ satellites

 The following tags are available for each images: